How to Negotiate a Construction Accident Settlement in Boston

 Negotiating Boston Construction Accident Cases Involving a Workers’ Compensation Lien

-Cases involving a workers’ compensation lien must have any settlement reached at mediation approved by the judge in the court where the case is pending, which will be either Massachusetts Superior Court or the federal district court in Massachusetts, or by the Department of Industrial Accidents.
-At the end of the mediation, an initial settlement agreement drafted by the mediator, which the parties sign with the understanding that the defending attorneys will prepare a more formal release setting forth additional terms.
+Cases involving a workers’ compensation lien must have any settlement reached at mediation approved by the judge in the court where the case is pending, which will be either Massachusetts Superior Court or the federal district court in Massachusetts, or by the Department of Industrial Accidents. at the end of the mediation, an initial settlement agreement drafted by the mediator, which the parties sign with the understanding that the defending Cambridge construction accident attorneys will prepare a more formal release setting forth additional terms.

 There are often issues that arise concerning the injured worker’s obligation to pay any potential liens that might be associated with the case, such as liens for Medicaid or Medicare benefits that may have been paid or could be paid in the future.
 Defendants in construction premises liability claim settlement can also ask for a confidentiality agreement as part of the settlement, which are often agreed to, provided that the confidentiality agreement is mutual among the parties.